 Right now, I should be sitting at the birds-eye balcony allocated to media at the European Parliament, listening to the debate on genetically modified organisms (GMOs).
-However, since I set foot on Strasbourg to follow the plenary sessions of the Parliament, I have been having this burning urge to sneak out and cross the ‘border’ – or rather the non-existing border – between France and Germany and to speak to the people live in the area.
+However, since I set foot on Strasbourg to follow the plenary sessions of the Parliament, I have been having this burning urge to sneak out and cross the ‘border’ – or rather the non-existing border – between France and Germany and to speak to the people living in the area.

 I have tens of questions that I would like to ask the people, who live together on the French-German border which, for centuries, was stage to terrible wars that took the lives of millions.
 What do they feel?
 How do they live together after countless wars, pain and destruction?
 Did they really manage to form a common life?
 Can hatred, distrust and enmity become something of the past?
 These questions roam in my head as I travel towards the ‘Pont de l’Europe Bridge’ in a taxi.